Cobbold Gorge – bespoken beauty in the remote Queensland

 This narrow gorge is made of rugged sandstone formations and has 30-meter cliffs that close down at the bottom to just 2 meters in some places.

-Apart from visiting the gorge, there is plenty to do here: bushwalking, birdwatching, canoeing, stand up paddleboarding, scenic flights and mountain biking.
+In addition to exploring the breathtaking gorge, there is plenty other activities, including bushwalking, birdwatching, canoeing, stand-up paddleboarding, scenic flights, and mountain biking.

 But first, you have to get here via some dirt road of the Queensland outback.